PayFabric/Portal/PayLink/Sections/Queue.md

 ![PayLinkQueue](https://s3-us-west-1.amazonaws.com/github-screenshot-repository/V3/PayLinkQueue.png)

-Note: Cancelled PayLinks are not displayed by default, you need to mark **Include Cancelled Document** under **Search** Tab to display it.
+Note: Cancelled PayLinks are not displayed by default, user needs to mark **Include Cancelled Document** under **Search** Tab to display them.

 Wallet Queue
 --------

-You are able to search out all existing WalletLinks in Document Queue and export the list, Furthermore, it perform various actions on your existing WalletLinks.
-You are able to:
+User is able to search for all existing WalletLinks in Wallet Queue and export the list.
+Furthermore, it allows user to perform various actions against existing WalletLinks, such as:

 * Cancel Incomplete WalletLinks
 * Resend Notifications for WalletLinks

 ![WalletLinkQueue](https://s3-us-west-1.amazonaws.com/github-screenshot-repository/V3/WalletLinkQueue.png)

-Note: Cancelled Wallet Links are not displayed by default, you need to mark **Include Cancelled Document** under **Search** Tab to display it.
+Note: Cancelled Wallet Links are not displayed by default, user needs to mark **Include Cancelled Document** under **Search** Tab to display them.

 Extended Reading
 ----------------